angular/angular/aio/content/guide/architecture-next-steps.md

 * [TypeScript configuration](guide/typescript-configuration): TypeScript is the primary language for Angular application development.

-* [Browser support](guide/browser-support): Make your apps compatible across a wide range of browsers.
+* [Browser support](guide/browser-support): Make your applications compatible across a wide range of browsers.

 ## Extending Angular